Around Kathmandu Trek – 6 Days

 The average temperature during the winter is 10 degrees C (50 Degrees F), with a maximum temp of 17 degrees C (62.6 Degrees F), during sunny days and a minimum of -20 degrees C (-4 Degrees F), in the morning and at night, for areas above 4000 meters altitude.

 The above temperature is based on outside of the guesthouse temperature.
 No need worry about the cold temperature as we provide the sleeping bag plus the extra blanket to make sure our clients are warm enough during the time of need.

 The temperature rating of the sleeping bags we provide are about -10 deg C (14 Deg Fahrenheit), our guide can provide liner or extra blanket from the lodge in the mountain if the sleeping bag is not warm enough for you.

 Yes, they have all received a 45-day training from the Hotel Management and Tourism Center in Nepal.
 The guides have also received high altitude first aid training from KEEP (Kathmandu Environmental Education Project).
 Please check our Trekking Guides Profiles and Training Certificates.

-These facilities will be available in most of the places in your hotel reception by paying some service charges.
+These facilities will be available in most of the places in your hotel reception.
 Remember to bring TWO and THREE pin travel adapters!

 This is a difficult thing to gauge.
 We have seen everything from USD 20 to USD 1000 per person for guides and porters.
 Tipping is not required, but a small gesture of thanks to your guides and local porters.
 The level of the tip should reflect the level of satisfaction from and personal involvement with your guide.
 However, we recommend you to spend minimum 10% of your total trip cost for tipping entire local staffs, the ratio of tipping guide and porter will be given to you at the pre-trip meeting in Kathmandu before starting the trek.